menu

 Overview

 Lookout Mountain is a very small town located in the state of Tennessee.
-With a population of 2,050 people and just one neighborhood, Lookout Mountain is the 218th largest community in Tennessee.
-Lookout Mountain has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 2,053 people and just one neighborhood, Lookout Mountain is the 218th largest community in Tennessee.
+Much of the housing stock in Lookout Mountain was built prior to World War II, making it one of the older and more historic towns in the country.

 Lookout Mountain home prices are not only among the most expensive in Tennessee, but Lookout Mountain real estate also consistently ranks among the most expensive in America.